netspective-studios/PgDCP/README.md

 All code in PostgreSQL should be tested, or _assured_, with pgTAP code.
 All _Assurance Engineering Cases_ (AECs) should be written code-first, not human-first (what we call  _Assurance as Code_).

+### Chaos in _in the Database_

+Because our responses to bugs in the database which might lead to database crashes is only as good as the number of times we see such crashes, we should use tools like [pg_crash](https://github.com/cybertec-postgresql/pg_crash), a "Chaos Monkey" Extension for PostgreSQL databases.
+Per their repo "pg_crash is an extension to PostgreSQL, which allows you to periodically or randomly crash your database infrastructure by sending kill (or other) signals to your DB processes and make them fail.
+It is ideal for HA and failover testing."

 ## Microsoft Excel-first UX but client-independent

 Microsoft Excel should be the first UI that all data access should be designed for when accessing outside of developer-centric PgDCP use cases.
 If Excel can properly show your data, in a safe, secure, and performant way, then every other client can also do so.
 Excel-first UX should target "live ODBC" use cases where the database is directly accessed using PostgreSQL binary protocol.